• A close-up image of medium green leaves. In the middle of the image are several light green, oblong buds.

 Impact

-Pale swallow-wort can form dense and extensive patches that suppress native vegetation.
+Pale swallow-wort forms dense and extensive patches that suppress native vegetation.
 This disrupts local ecosystems by reducing species diversity and wildlife habitat.
 Infestations can eventually cover several acres of land and the tangled vines form impenetrable thickets.
 Often, the vines are not noticed until they are well-established and difficult to control.

 Prevention and management